joshcalcino/PhantomBatch/README.md

 The correct way to run PhantomBatch is something like:

-`python3 example.py > example.out 2> example.err &`
+`python3 example.py > example.out 2>&1 &`

-This will make sure that nothing is printed to the terminal, all output is printed to the two specified files.
+This will make sure that nothing is printed to the terminal, all output is printed to `example.out`.
-This means that PhantomBatch will run in the background on the login node of a cluster.
+This means that PhantomBatch will run in the background on the login node of a cluster, and will continue to run when you log out.